ucscGenomeBrowser/kent/src/product/installer/README.md

 You probably also want to add a cleaning command to your crontab to remove the temporary files that are created during genome browser usage.
 They accumulate in /usr/local/apache/trash and can quickly take up a lot of space.
-A command like this could be added to your crontab file:
+A command like this should be added to your crontab file:

     sudo bash browserInstall.sh clean